Ted's Hiking World Devils Garden

 * *

-§: In a park which sports more than 2,200 known arches, this trail offers the best collection.
-Today I saw and photographed seven significant arches, including the longest and probably the most fragile one on the planet, and I walked right underneath four of them.
+§: In a park that sports more than 2,200 known arches, this trail offers the best collection.
+Today I saw and photographed seven significant arches, including the longest and possibly the most fragile one on the planet, and I walked right underneath four of them.
 Additionally, hiking atop a rock fin is exhilarating, if you like that sort of thing.
-This was a most interesting trail.
+Day-hiking doesn't get any better than this.

 Go Back